moccu/django-anylink/docs/source/contribution.rst

 before you submit a pull request. ``py.test`` also runs PEP8 and PyFlakes checks on every run.

-We created a Makefile to make some commands more easy to run
+We created a Makefile to make some commands more easy to run.

 This is how you execute the tests and checks from the repository root directory.